 What should I wear?

 Don’t be afraid to show your style when selecting your wardrobe, and remember, dress towards character type, when possible.
 Questions to ask yourself and help you prep: What have I been cast as recently?
 What did the wardrobe department have me wear?
 What types of characters do I tend to get called in for?
 What styling works well for these characters?
 What kinds of characters do I want to be called in for?
 These are all things you should be asking yourself as you pick (or shop for) your wardrobe.

 Layers often work well, so don’t hesitate to bring stylish jackets (denim, leather, etc.); V-Neck sweaters or a cardigan over button-up shirts with a tie can work well for some folks.
 If you wear glasses regularly, bring them so we can photograph that look.
 If you are more of a character actor, or are notoriously expressive, make sure you bring wardrobe that supports that idea.
 If you are often going in for executive types or lawyers, make sure you bring some professional (blazer, suit jacket, vest, tie, etc.) wear.
 No logos on clothing, no costumes, and no jewelry.
 And please steam/iron/lint roll before you arrive.

 You might need a full-length (head to toe) shot.
-I find that teens, youth, and sometimes adults need this look, so if this is you, make sure you are styled from your shoes up!
+I find that teens, youth, and ocassionally adults need this look, so if this is you, make sure you are styled from your shoes up!

 Reminder, if applicable, talk to your agent and get their input before we shoot!